CharlesMangwa/react-data-fetching/docs/Fetch.md

 **Type: `(?ReturnedData | Error) => void`**

 Called whenever the request couldn't be sent or your API responds with a status code < 200 or > 299.
-See the [Error](Fetch.md#error) section above for more details.
+See the [Error](Fetch.md#error) section below for more details.

 ### onFetch

 **Type: `(?ReturnedData | Error) => void`**

 Called when the response has been received.
 But beware: seeing this function being called doesn't mean the request has succeeded, you should check the field `isOK` from [`ReturnedData`](Fetch.md#returneddata) to make sure of that.

-Moreover, if you want to call `setState` with your newly fetched data inside a stateful component, **this is the recommended place to do so**.
+!> If you want to call `setState` with your freshly fetched data inside a stateful component, **this is the recommended place to do so**.

 The tradeoff is that you can't use `onFetch` to render a component, see `children`, `component` or `render` to do so.
 Nothing stops you from using `component`, `render` or `children` to render your component, plus `onFetch` to save your data in the same `<Fetch>` for instance.

 ### onLoad

 **Type: `Function`**

-Called as soon as `<Fetch>` starts rendering & gets prepare to send your requests.
+Called as soon as `<Fetch>` starts rendering & gets prepare to send your request.

 ### onProgress